-If we look at revenues for this Harry Potter game, they’re not as high in 2022 as they were in previous years.
-However, Hogwarts Mystery still brings more than $3 million a month, which is more than decent.
+If we look at revenues for this Harry Potter game, they’re not as high in 2023 as they were in previous years.
+However, Hogwarts Mystery still brings around $3 million a month, which is more than decent.

-In 2022, Harry Potter’s monthly downloads were between 600,000 and 1,000,000.
+In 2023, Harry Potter’s monthly downloads were around.
 That’s not bad by any means – there’s still a consistent influx of new players that keep this game alive.

 When your game is based on an entertainment classic like this, it has to be equally attractive to the audience.
 For this reason, Hogwarts Mystery ads attract fans by relating to the movie and showing all those familiar faces.
 Yet, they come with their own twists and turns.
 We have this covered in detail, so make sure to read our Hogwarts Mystery advertising analysis.

 Even the Harry Potter title is no guarantee for a good game.
 Some of the things that make it good are its gameplay and mechanics.
 However, our key focus is Hogwarts Mystery monetization.